Skip to main content

 Crawl Budget Waste

-Search engines spend time crawling low-value parameter combinations instead of focusing on important pages.
+Every crawler bot that visits your site spends time on low-value parameter combinations instead of focusing on important product and category pages.

 • • Sorting parameter combinations